svenssonjoel/Emacs-Bencher/README.md

   * Log output buffers.
   * Makefile projects and compile-time argument support.
   * Editing mode for .bench files (with run-benchmark-closeset-to-cursor function and run-all-benchmarks function).
   * Think of a .bench file format that makes more sense.
+  * Add functionality to repeat a benchmark N times (give the user data from each run in the CSV).
+  * Potentially the .bench file can specify a fold operation over the N repeats of each benchmark run.
+  * Add success/failure code when "shelling" out to run benchmarked executable.
+Maybe add a retry counter and a max-retries number.

 # Goals
 Be able to run sets of performance (or other) tests on executables (to begin with) from inside emacs.